 Ecological Threat: The Brazilian peppertree forms dense thickets, shading out native grasses, shrubs, and is actively taking over coastal plains in Texas coastal plains.
 Considered one of the greatest threats to native biodiversity for its dramatic affect on both plant and animal communities.

 Biology & Spread: Plants can mature 3 years after germination and produce a large amount of seeds.
 Both male and female flowers bloom September through November; fruits December through February.
 Will also propagate at the base of the plant via adventitious buds (buds that develop in places other that at the end of a twig) sprouting from roots.

 U.S. Habitat: Invades disturbed areas such as fallow fields, ditches, drained wetlands, and roadsides.
-Also invades native pine forests.
-Has a high tolerance for shade and has shown tolerance the short freezing periods of coastal Texas.
+Now found throughout coastal areas of Texas.
+It has a high tolerance for shade and has shown tolerance the short freezing periods of coastal Texas.

 U.S. Nativity: Introduced to U.S.